jantaks/salesforce-apex-retry/README.md

 Simply extend the abstract class `Retryable` and implement `protected abstract JobResult startJob();`.
 If the status of JobResult is `FAILED_RETRY` the framework will retry the job at the specified interval.

-`Retryable` implement `Queueable` so your job should be run asynchronously.
+`Retryable` implements `Queueable` so your job should be run asynchronously.
 For the example below this means:
 ```apex
 System.enqueueJob(new SomeCalloutRetryable('"Post":"This is my Post"'));
 ```